-We’ve taken the time to look at the small differences between the Spanish spoken in Spain and those of the different parts of Latin America to try to answer this question. ¡Vamos!
+In this article, we’ll look at the differences between the most common dialects of Spanish to try to answer this question. ¡Vamos!

-One Language, Different Versions
+One Language, Many Accents

 But why do all these countries speak a different kind of Spanish?